 - 72 hour.
 Again, a false economy.
-If you need transport for three days and are sightseeing too then it’s probably worth considering a RomaPass instead.
+If you need transport for three days and are sightseeing too then it’s probably worth considering a Roma Pass instead.

 - Weekly ticket.
 Bad value: the price of €24 means you need to make 16 journeys in seven days in order to break even.
 It expires at midnight on the seventh day, so unless you buy one early in the morning you are automatically cheated out of half a day.

 In all of the above ‘daily’ cases, unless you’re going far and wide with many journeys, it’s probably far more cost-effective to fill your wallet with a small stack of 100-minute tickets since they don’t expire and can be rolled over to the next day.

-- RomaPass.
-If you’re touring Rome for three days or so, this is very good value.
-It gives you free public transport for three days (not 72 hours: it expires at midnight on the third day after you buy it), as well as free entrance to two museums, not including the Vatican.
+- Roma Pass.
+If you’re touring Rome for three days or so, this is fairly good value.
+It provides public transport for two or three days (not 72 hours: it expires at midnight on the third day after you buy it), as well as free entrance to two museums, but not including the Vatican.
 Read more...

 When you board the Metro or commuter train, you pass through a turnstile that will automatically validate your ticket for you (it prints the expiry time and date on the back of the ticket using the word “scadenza”).
 However if you take a bus or a tram you have to do the validation yourself – if it is the first time you have used your ticket during its allotted time period.
 If you’ve already validated it once and it’s still valid, you don’t need to do this, and nor do you need to validate a travel pass such as the Roma Pass.